-In a decision regarding Courtoreille v.
+In a decisive 7-2 vote regarding Courtoreille v.
 Canada, the Supreme Court of Canada has ruled that Canada’s lawmakers do not have a duty to consult with Indigenous Peoples before introducing legislation in Parliament that might affect Aboriginal and treaty rights.

-In a vote of 7-2, Canada’s top court ruled against the Mikisew Cree First Nation in Alberta, who stated two previous omnibus budget bills introduced by the government in 2012 affected their constitutionally-protected treaty rights.
-The Mikisew Cree First Nation fought the bills because they had amended regulations that had been protecting waterways and the environment.
+In the case, the Mikisew Cree First Nation cited that two previous omnibus budget bills introduced by the government in 2012 had affected their treaty rights.
+The Nation fought the bills because lawmakers had amended regulations that had been protecting waterways.

-The Mikisew Cree First Nation had argued that the Canadian government threatened the tribes’ right to hunt, trap and fish on their traditional territory — rights protected by the Crown in accordance with the signed Treaty 8 in 1899, and additional constitutional rights due to the passage of the Constitution Act of 1982.
+The Mikisew Cree First Nation had argued that the Canadian government threatened the tribes’ right to hunt, trap and fish on their traditional territory — rights protected by Canada through the Treaty 8 of 1899, and the Constitution Act of 1982.

 "The duty to consult is ill-suited for legislative action.
 It is rarely appropriate for courts to scrutinize the law-making process, which includes the development of legislation by ministers," said Supreme Court Justice Andromache Karakatsanis to the CBC.
 "Applying the duty to consult doctrine during the lawmaking process would lead to significant judicial incursion into the workings of the legislature."

 The CBC also included comments from Robert Janes, the lawyer representing the Mikisew, who said his clients were disappointed by the court's ruling.